Landscape playground ideas and inspiration

 Absolutely, playgrounds can have a positive impact on the local economy by attracting families to an area, increasing traffic to local businesses and boosting property values in the surrounding area.

 When designing a playground for an urban space, it's important to consider efficient use of space, safety in high-density areas, inclusivity for all children and the use of durable, low-maintenance materials.
-These factors contribute to creating a successful and sustainable urban playground.
+These factors contribute to creating a successful and greener urban playground.

 When designing the play area it is important to involve the local community as this ensures the playgrounds meets local needs, fosters a sense of ownership and promotes sustained care and use of the play area.